jareware/docker-volume-backup/README.md

 Similarly, after the temp volume has been backed up, it's cleaned up with another `docker exec` in the database container, this time just invoking `rm`.

+If you need a more complex script for pre/post exec, consider mounting and invoking a shell script instead.

 ## Configuration

 Variable | Default | Notes